DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 <img src="/assets/images/2021-02-17-brms-intro/Diet_Plots-2.png" style="display: block; margin: auto;" />

-Looks pretty consistent, but there’s obviously still variability between mountains.
-A nice thing about using a Bayesian model is that instead of being stuck with ugly bars and errorbars, we can directly plot how likely each mean is
+What are we looking at here?
+The black points represent the mode of the posterior, the thick black lines represent the 66% credible intervals, and the thinner black lines represnt the 95% credible intervals (also called highest density intervals).
+The curves in gray represent the full posterior distribution.
+A nice thing about using a Bayesian model is that instead of being stuck with ugly & often misleading bar charts, we can directly plot how likely each mean is along with the full posterior distribution.

+In sum, these results look pretty consistent, but there’s clearly still variability among different mountains.

 <br><br><br>

-What if we want to test multiple variables at the same time?
+So far, so good.
+But what if we’re interested in testing multiple variables at the same time?
+We build a model with an interaction term!

 ``` r
 model.diet.length <- brm(testScore ~ diet*scale(bodyLength) + (1 + diet*scale(bodyLength)|mountainRange),